V-Squared/V-Squared.github.io/plan/true-north.md

 ## Making Missing Mini PC Standard Mainstream

 Our mission is to develop, publish, promote and maintain all missing standards to enable anyone to develop, make, assemble, use and maintain Mini and All-In-One Computer.
-To lower any entry barriers, to reduce cost, to reduce trial and error in development and assembly.
+To lower any entry barriers, reduce cost, and reduce trial and error in development and assembly.

-At V² we are a global community of architects, thinkers, engineers and marketeers working together to achieve our vision of an Open Modular Mini or All-in-One PC Standard.
+At V² we are a global community of architects, thinkers, engineers and marketeers working together to achieve our vision of an open modular mini or All-in-One PC Standard.
 We believe this act of human collaboration across an open platform is essential for individual and collective growths.

 ## Analogy to ATX Desktop PC Standard

-Desktop ATX Computer were the best selling PC form factor, because the ATX standard made them to be lowest cost, fastest to develop, easiest to build and upgrade.
-But this de facto standard is 30 years old and was never updated to fit the needs of Mini and All-In-One Form Factor.
+Desktop ATX computers were the best selling PC form factor, because the ATX standard made them to be lowest cost, fastest to develop, easiest to build and upgrade.
+But this de facto standard is 30 years old and was never updated to fit the needs of mini and all-in-one form factor.
 The V² Standard fills this hole.
-By using the exact same principles that the ATX standard used on Deskopt PCs, the V² Standard is lowering cost, increasing development speed and performance and simplifies upgrading.
-In doing so V² is breathing new life into Mini and All-In-One PCs.
+By using the exact same principles that the ATX standard used on desktop PCs, the V² Standard is lowering the cost, increasing development speed and performance, and simplifying upgrades.
+In doing so, V² is breathing new life into mini and All-In-One PCs.

 # Manifesto

-These are the principles that guide our mission to promote openness, innovation & opportunity in computer design, making and using.
+These are the principles that guide our mission to promote openness, innovation, & opportunity in using, making, and designing computers.

 ## Open Source

-We will publish all knowledge, specifications, standards and design as open source.
+We will publish all knowledge, specifications, standards, and design as open source.
 We will use Free and Open Source Software (FOSS) in development and publish all files in file formats compatible with FOSS.

 ## Zero Cost License